Lebowski89/blog/content/common.md

 ***

-For MariaDB, the `mysql_db` module will ping and create databases in a single task:
+The `mysql_db` module will ping and create databases in a single task:

 ```yaml